laozaoer/MMGOR_old/README.md

 ## MMGOR
-This package use a novel minorize-maximize algorithm to estimate parameters of generalized odds rate model with clustered current status data.
+This package can be used to estimate parameters of generalized odds rate model with clustered current status data using a novel minorize-maximize algorithm.

+The current version of **MMGOR**

 The program returns the regression parameters estimates and corresponding variance estimates.